kafka, quotas, rate-limiting, resource-management, performance, multi-tenancy

 Quotas play a vital role in maintaining stable data streaming pipelines.
 Stream processing frameworks like Kafka Streams and Apache Flink rely on predictable Kafka performance to maintain their processing guarantees.

 When quotas are properly configured, streaming applications experience consistent latency and throughput.
-This stability enables accurate watermarking, reduces backpressure in processing pipelines, and helps maintain exactly-once semantics.
+This stability enables accurate watermarking (temporal markers for event-time processing), reduces backpressure in processing pipelines, and helps maintain exactly-once semantics.

 For organizations building real-time analytics or event-driven architectures, quotas are not just a nice-to-have feature but a fundamental requirement for production reliability.